Phoenix-Finance/Phoenix-Documentation/content/howto/boost.md

 There will be an extra request to spend your cryptoassets in your wallet in the first contract interaction.

 ## Step 8
-After the transactions are excuted on chain, you can check them on the 'your staking' section.
+After the transactions are executed on chain, you can check them on the 'your staking' section.
 The staked PHX or cPHX will be shown as vePHX.

 ![](https://z3.ax1x.com/2021/08/28/h33T6x.png)